gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 **Update (25/05/16)**

 <li>TP-LINK UE300 added to the list of tested adapters</li>
 <li>Realtek driver updated to version 2.06.0-2 (Scatter Gather disabled)</li>

 **Update (14/11/16)**

-All drivers recompiled and VIBs uploaded to Bintray.
-Driver version numbers changed to a consistent format.
+<li>All drivers recompiled and VIBs uploaded to Bintray.
+Driver version numbers changed to a consistent format.</li>

-<li>Rankie SuperSpeed USB 3.0 adapter added to the list of tested adapters</li>

 Following a request from reader Vitali the Relatek r8152 driver has been updated to support USB 2.0 adapters based on the RTL8152B chipset.